sagemath/sagewiki_to_gh-2022-10-10/days53.md

 == Misc ==

-Here is a xrandr script to add the right mode for our fancy projector: [[attachment:projector.sh]]
+ * Here is a xrandr script to add the right mode for our fancy projector: [[attachment:projector.sh]]
+ * Here are some [[https://picasaweb.google.com/102945930497952601322/SageDays53?authkey=Gv1sRgCM_ip8vPpLTklQE# | photos]] from the workshop

 == Participants ==